do-/dbf-reuse/README.md

 * each library was suitable either for reading or writing .dbf, not both;
 * unnecessary dependencies were omnipresent.

-So he decided to do his job first creating from scratch a minimalistic library
+So he decided to first create from scratch a minimalistic library:
-* implementing nothing but conversion between javaScript objects and .dbf records in terms of node .js stream transformers
+* doing nothing but converting javaScript objects to .dbf records and vice versa
+  * with node.js streams API
-* and using existing .dbf files as source for metadata.
+* using existing .dbf files as source for metadata.

 # Usage